wishingbox111/projectfolder-Enchen/README.md

 *To download the files from Github repo*
-- `“git clone”` is used for just downloading exactly what is currently on the remote repository and saving it in your machine's folder where that project is placed.
+- `git clone` is used for just downloading exactly what is currently on the remote repository and saving it in your machine's folder where that project is placed.
 (Only one time)
 - `git fetch` is the command that tells the local repository that there are changes available in the remote repository without bringing the changes into the local repository.
 - `git pull` downloads the changes and merges them into your current branch.
 (Can be multiple time if there is new changes on the branch in the repo).